EOSgithub/linked-blog-starter-md/The Eighth Configuration.md

 "Stop this!" she pleaded, her voice growing weaker.

 Only her face remained now.
-Her eyes found the Deliverer, wide with terror and betrayal.
+Her eyes found the young man, wide with terror and betrayal.
 "You lied to me," she whispered.
 "You said I'd be free.
 This isn't freedom.
-This is death."
+This isn't Death.
+This is Oblivion."

-For just a moment, the Deliverer's careful composure cracked.
+For just a moment, the young man's careful composure cracked.
 I saw something flicker across his face—regret, perhaps even horror at what he was witnessing.
 His hands trembled almost imperceptibly.

-Then his gaze shifted to Acastus, still trapped behind the invisible barrier.
-The Deliverer's fingers moved slightly, tracing what looked like nervous gestures in the air.
+Then his gaze shifted to Acastus, still trapped behind the force barrier.
+The youn Philosopher's fingers moved slightly, tracing what looked like nervous gestures in the air.
 But I caught the subtle pattern—arcane symbols, barely visible, sketched with the tiniest movements.

 The barrier around Acastus flickered, just for an instant.
 That's when Acastus broke free.